The Porter jacket.

 If you don’t know the dress code, skew classic.

-In most cases, it’s better to be overdressed than underdressed—and that definitely applies to your first day at a new job.
-Even if someone from HR tells you that the dress code is “business casual,” it can be hard to know exactly what the vibe is before you’ve been to the office.
-For your very first day, stick with neutral colors, clean lines, and classic silhouettes.
-Try a sheath dress like the Constance, which is both work-appropriate and easy to dress down with a pair of sneakers and a pullover.
+Can’t decide what to wear on your first day of work?
+In most cases, it’s better to be overdressed than underdressed.
+Even if someone from HR tells you that the dress code is “business casual attire,” it can be hard to know exactly what the company culture is before you’ve been to the office.
+For your very first day, we suggest choosing an outfit composed of neutral colors, clean lines, and classic silhouettes.
+Try a sheath dress like the Constance, which is both work-appropriate and easy to dress down with a pair of sneakers and a cardigan.
 The Merritt jardigan would also be great to have on hand, since you can decide whether or not to wear it depending on how formal (and air-conditioned) the office is.
-If you love separates, you can’t go wrong with the tailored Mejia pants and the Leo pullover, which gets a formal bent from its lapels but a relaxed feel from its silk knit.
+If you love separates, you can’t go wrong with the tailored Mejia pants and the Leo pullover, which gets a formal bent from its lapels but a relaxed feel from its silk knit (for a similar style, try the Lagarde shirt).

 Focus on versatility.

-To extend the longevity of your wardrobe, prioritize pieces that can be styled many different ways, so they can serve you throughout your career.
-A suit like the Bennett jacket and Horton pants, for instance, would be an excellent choice.
+To extend the longevity of your pieces, prioritize quality over quantity and invest in a capsule wardrobe of items that can be styled many different ways, so they can serve you throughout your career.
+A suit like the Yasmine blazer and Horton pants, for instance, would be an excellent choice.
 You can, of course, wear these pieces together for a full, formal suit, but you can also mix and match them with other styles.
 Try the jacket with a flowy silk skirt for a more creative look; wear the pants with a white T-shirt and sneakers for a chic weekend vibe.
 You should also be sure to have a versatile underpinning that you can wear under a blazer or as a standalone top.
-Finally, be sure to choose a jardigan in a neutral color that’s easy to pair and keep it in your bag for those last-minute meetings.
+Finally, every professional wardrobe should include a jardigan in a neutral color that’s easy to pair and keep it in your bag for those last-minute meetings.

-The Horton pant, Woolf jardigan, Nora top, and Bennett jacket.
+The Horton pant, Woolf jardigan, Nora top, and Bennett jacket (similar: Yasmine blazer).

 Make the most of sales…

-M.M. is currently having our biggest sale of the season (and for a limited time, you can save an extra 20% on discounted styles by using code EXTRA20)—which is the perfect opportunity to get your work wardrobe into fighting shape.
-Sale shopping can be overwhelming, and it’s easy to end up buying pieces you don’t really want or need, just because they’re 50% off.
+Shopping the sale section is a smart way to score new work clothes for less.
+But sale shopping can be overwhelming, and it’s easy to end up buying pieces you don’t really want or need, just because they’re 50% off.
 My advice?
-Focus on styles you can see yourself wearing often, like the silk jersey Mia top, which is lightweight enough to wear in summer but also makes for a great layering piece in winter.
-If you don’t already have a go-to work skirt, you should definitely scoop up the Noho skirt, which is machine-washable and doesn’t ride up.
+Focus on styles you can see yourself wearing often, like the Mia top, which is lightweight enough to wear in summer but also makes for a great layering piece in winter (for a similar style, try the Brodie top).
+If you don’t already have a go-to work skirt, you should definitely scoop up the smart casual Krista skirt, which is unique yet easy to pair and doesn’t ride up.
 If you’re into dresses, the Elsa would be a great choice, because you can style it in so many different ways.
-Jardigan fans will also be excited to see that the stretchy-yet-structured Para sweatshirt—an ideal pairing for everything from jeans to pencil skirts—is now on sale, too.
+Sweater loves will also be excited to see that the cozy, textured Tyler pullover—an ideal pairing whether you prefer to wear jeans or pencil skirts—is now on sale, too.

-The Mia top, Foster pant, and Rowan flat.
+The Mia top (similar: Brodie top), Foster pant, and Rowan flat.

 …but know when it’s worth investing.

 There are some types of pieces that you’ll wear so much, it’s worth investing in the best version you can find.
-Take a white button-down, for instance.
+Plus, you’ll wear clothes you love more often, giving you better bang for your buck.
+Take a neutral button-down, for instance.
 This essential styling piece will be on regular rotation if you invest in something high-quality, like the washable silk Tatum shirt.
-This also goes for a pair of classic black cigarette pants.
+This also goes for a great pair of black pants—whether you have a formal business dress code or a work in a laid-back office.
 Get a pair of our best-selling Foster pants, and you’ll wear them for years.
 You should also have a tailored dress that fits really well and makes you feel your best, and it’s always a good idea to find work shoes that are actually comfortable.

 Buy (and sell) pre-loved clothing

-Last but definitely not least: The best thing you can do for your wallet (not to mention the planet) is to buy and sell pre-loved clothing.
+Last but definitely not least: If you’re trying to dress professionally on a budget, the best thing you can do for your wallet (not to mention the planet) is to buy and sell pre-loved clothing.
 Plus, secondhand shopping is a great way to snag pieces that may be sold out in your size on our main website.
 We make it easy with our resale site, Second Act, where you can redeem your earnings as either cash or store credit.
 Will you get a highly coveted Jillian dress that’s not available anywhere else?
 A perfect-condition Porter jacket for half price?
 There’s only one way to find out—let the treasure hunt begin.